2565 McCarthy Mall

 Interim Associate Dean: Alison R. Sherwood

-Departments and programs: Chemistry (Biochemistry), Information and Computer Sciences, Library and Information Science, Mathematics, Physics and Astronomy, School of Life Sciences (Biology, Botany, Marine Biology, Marine Option Program, Microbiology, Molecular Cell Biology, Zoology)
+Departments and programs: Chemistry (Biochemistry), Information and Computer Sciences, Mathematics, Physics and Astronomy, School of Life Sciences (Biology, Botany, Marine Biology, Marine Option Program, Microbiology, Molecular Cell Biology, Zoology)

 The mission of the College of Natural Sciences (CNS) is to: